Airport access for ultralights

 by Had Robinson

-Always remember that powered ultralights must yield right of way to all other aircraft.
+Always remember that powered ultralights must yield right of way to all other aircraft including unpowered ultralights.

-Public or private airports, airstrips, or aviation operation areas that do not receive any Federal funding may make any rules they like which can include excluding ultralights.
+Private airports, public airports (rarely), airstrips, or aviation operation areas that do not receive any Federal funding may make any rules they like which can include excluding ultralights.
 There is nothing we can do about this except lobby the owner(s).
 The burden lies with us to convince them we are responsible pilots.
 Having liability insurance and leasing a hangar, for example, may be the only way to gain access.

-On the other hand, airports that receive Federal funds (which is virtually all public airports) must generally allow ultralight operations.
+Airports that receive Federal funds (which is virtually all public airports) must allow ultralight operations.

 City, county, and private airports are usually un-towered, and do not have high traffic.

-You can show your support for responsible and safe piloting of ultralights by joining the USPPA and the USUA.
-The USPPA is the only organization in the United States that has a solid training program.
+You can show your support for responsible and safe piloting of ultralights by joining the USPPA or the EAA.
+The USPPA is the only organization in the United States that has a solid training program for powered paragliding.
 Certifications are issued which demonstrate that the pilot has demonstrated competency in safely flying his PPG ultralight.
-The USUA has a special program for members that makes 3rd party liability insurance available for a very reasonable cost for USPPA members.
-It is good enough to pass muster with the Department of Defense and their requirements at military airfields and for those who fly at air shows.
-You must be a rated USPPA pilot in order to take advantage of the USUA insurance program.

 All pilots can get an important and valuable head start by studying the relevant (and short) chapters in The Powered Paragliding Bible.
 There are detailed instructions for those who wish to fly at an airport, even ones with a tower.
 Details of communication are discussed with an air-band radio or over the telephone with the airport authority and other pilots, what to pay attention to, and everything else that might be required if you wish to touch down or take off.

 In all cases, schedule a meeting with your local airport manager before you fly at the airport.
 Before the meeting, dress appropriately (many managers are ex-military and are pilots themselves).
 Go with other pilots, if possible.
 Show him your credentials and insurance certificate (recommended).
 Tell him you fly an ultralight and would like to safely use the airport.
 Familiarize yourself with the general traffic pattern rules at airports (see The Powered Paragliding Bible for help).
+Learn the meanings of all of the signs and markings around the airport.
 The manager's primary concern is safety.
 Showing credentials and an insurance certificate will go a long way toward making relations with the airport authority congenial and that you are a serious pilot.
 It helps to rent a hangar.
 Often half-hangars are available which are perfect for us.

 While it is easy to transmit with these AM radios, it can be difficult to hear received signals because of ignition noise from your engine, a particular problem with AM signals (but not FM).
 When I go cross-country, I carry my aviation band radio and, if I hear other aircraft or a tower, I kill my engine and may ask for a repeat of the transmission.
 I can always do a quick transmit while on glide.
 This problem is mostly fixable by installing a resistor type spark plug (e.g. the NGK BR9ES which is the resistor type of the B9ES).
 Note: If you have a resistive type secondary wire and add a resistor plug, you may have problems with misfire under full load.
-You can test this easily and you may have to revert to the standard spark plug.
+You can test this easily and you may have to revert to the standard spark plug or replace the secondary wire with a high quality wire.

 In general, demonstrate to the flying community that you are a safe and responsible pilot.
 Thinking of others goes a long way in helping our reputation among aviators.